|

 WEB.ART /EXCERPTS/ Tisma's

-both the lives of individuals and the sour relations cultivated between
+the lives of individuals and the sour relations cultivated between rulers

 United States may not realize up to what extent its image as an imperial